KartikGoel1020/Movie_Recommender/README.md

 The recommendation engine follows these steps:

-### 1. Data Preparation
+### 1. Data Processing

-The movie dataset is processed to combine important attributes such as:

-* Genres
-* Keywords
-* Cast
-* Crew
-* Movie overview

-These attributes are merged into a single **tags column**.
+Movie metadata such as **genres, keywords, cast, and overview** are combined to create a single column called **tags**.

 ---

 ### 2. Text Vectorization

-Machine learning models cannot understand raw text.
-Therefore, the movie tags are converted into **numerical vectors** using:

-**CountVectorizer**
+The textual data is converted into numerical format using **CountVectorizer** from Scikit-Learn.

-This converts words into a structured numerical representation.
+This converts words into a vector representation that machine learning algorithms can process.

 ---

 ### 3. Similarity Calculation

-After converting the text into vectors, we calculate similarity using:

-**Cosine Similarity**

-Cosine similarity measures the **angle between two vectors** to determine how similar they are.
+The system calculates similarity between movies using **Cosine Similarity**.

-Movies with similar tags will have a **higher similarity score**.
+Movies with similar tags have **higher similarity scores**, meaning they share similar characteristics.

 ---

-### 4. Generating Recommendations
+### 4. Recommendation Generation

 When a user selects a movie:

-1. The system finds that movie in the dataset.
+1. The movie index is identified.
-2. It checks the similarity scores with all other movies.
+2. Similarity scores with all other movies are calculated.
-3. Movies are sorted by similarity.
+3. Movies are sorted based on similarity.
-4. The **top 5 most similar movies** are returned.
+4. The **Top 5 most similar movies** are recommended.

 ---

 # 🛠 Technologies Used

-This project was built using the following tools and technologies:

 **Programming Language**